danielsaidi/website_danielsaidi/collections/_posts/2022/2022-05-23-creating-an-environment-key-to-get-safe-area-insets.md

 }
 ```

-For iOS and tvOS, we return the safe area insets of the key window, if any, while other platforms like watchOS and macOS just get a zero-valued result.
+For iOS & tvOS, we return the key window's safe area insets, if any, while other platforms like watchOS & macOS just get a zero-valued result.

 To use this new key, we can extend `EnvironmentValues` with a new `safeAreaInsets` value: